HOA Resolution vs. Amendment

 Provide Financial Management

-The HOA Manager reviews the Association’s financials, including income, expenses, and reserves, and provides regular reports to the Board.
+The HOA Manager reviews the Association’s financials, including income, expenses, and reserves, and reports regularly to the Board.
 They will also make recommendations for budgeting and financial planning.
 When selecting an HOA management company, ensure they have tenured employees with accounting experience as a resource for the Manager to answer any questions about HOA finances.

 Will Source Expert Opinions